If you just bought a new car with financing, chances are you saw a drop in your credit score. Why is that you may ask?

 Let’s take a look at an example.

-Say before you bought a car, you had a credit limit of $1,000 and had roughly a $300 balance on your credit card.
+Say before you bought your car, you had a credit limit of $1,000 and had roughly a $300 balance on your credit card.
 To find your credit utilization, divide your credit balance of $300 by your credit limit of $1,000 to get 30%, the ideal credit utilization rate.

 If you get a $10,000 car loan, your credit limit reaches $11,000 with a balance of $10,300, including the $300 of credit card debt.

 The utilization rate now becomes 93%, much higher than the recommended amount.
 This can contribute to a large drop since credit utilization accounts for 30% of your total credit score.

 This factor accounts for 10% of your total credit score.
 Credit history benefits from having older accounts open.